soyuz43/soyuz43/README.md

 <details>
 <summary>✦ For Engineers and Hiring Panels</summary>

 _I'm a systems-oriented developer with a recursive toolkit.
 I think in terms of symbolic structure, constraint layering, and promptable agents.
 I value:_

 - Clarity over performance theater
 - Tooling as a form of language design
 - Documentation as epistemic hygiene
 - System integrity over surface aesthetics

-Proficient in C#, Python, Bash, and SQL, I build automation tools and recursive symbolic systems with a focus on clarity and integrity.
+Proficient in Go, C#, Python, Bash, and SQL, I build automation systems and symbolic infrastructures that metabolize contradiction and formalize drift.
+Lately: recursive CLI tools, git-native agents, and semiotic protocol validators — all shipped.

 If you're looking for someone who can formalize the weird stuff **and** ship shell-native tools:
 I'm already doing it.

 </details>

 <details>